mbijon/WP-Resized-Image-Quality/readme.txt

 == Frequently Asked Questions ==

+= How can I update JPEGs uploaded before installing this plugin at a different setting? =

+First, install this plugin and choose your new compression level.
+Then install the Regenerate Thumbnails plugin, http://wordpress.org/plugins/regenerate-thumbnails/, and run it.
+All the regenerated thumbnails will be compressed at the compression % from this plugin.

 = What was the default image quality in WordPress? =

 The default image compression setting for JPEGs is 90%.

 = What happens to uploaded images if I turn the plugin off? =

-After you deactivate the plugin all new images will use the default 90% compression setting.
+After you deactivate the custom compression setting will be removed and all new images will use WP's default 90% compression setting.
 Images uploaded while the plugin was active will stay at their old compression level.

 = Does this plugin compress PNG files? =